Industrial robot: Market structure

-According to the International Federation of Robotics (IFR) study World Robotics 2020, there were about 2,722,077 operational industrial robots by the end of 2019.
-This number is estimated to reach 3,788,000 by the end of 2021.
+According to the International Federation of Robotics (IFR) study World Robotics 2024, there were about 4,281,585 operational industrial robots by the end of 2023.
 For the year 2018 the IFR estimates the worldwide sales of industrial robots with US$16.5 billion.
 Including the cost of software, peripherals and systems engineering, the annual turnover for robot systems is estimated to be US$48.0 billion in 2018.

-China is the largest industrial robot market, with 154,032 units sold in 2018.
+China is the largest industrial robot market with 154,032 units sold in 2018.
 China had the largest operational stock of industrial robots, with 649,447 at the end of 2018.
-The United States industrial robot-makers shipped 35,880 robot to factories in the US in 2018 and this was 7% more than in 2017.

 The biggest customer of industrial robots is automotive industry with 30% market share, then electrical/electronics industry with 25%, metal and machinery industry with 10%, rubber and plastics industry with 5%, food industry with 5%.
 In textiles, apparel and leather industry, 1,580 units are operational.

 Estimated worldwide annual supply of industrial robots (in units):